Get to know your butcher this November

 As part of the Greatest Butcher on Your Block campaign, Rowe spent time in the kitchen with some of Sydney’s finest butchers, who’ve been teaching her a variety of simple meat preparation and cooking skills for a special online Ask Your Butcher video series.

 “Many people know through my website that I’m a shocking cook,” Rowe admits.
 “But each time I meet a butcher, I learn a bit more.
-Butchers are such a great source of knowledge, prepare easy-to-cook cuts and always have suggestions for meals.
+Butchers are such a great source of knowledge.
+They prepare easy-to-cook cuts and always have suggestions for meals.
 It’s really worthwhile getting to know your local outlet.
-Plus, your cooking really will improve, trust me!”
+Plus, your cooking will improve.
+Trust me!”

 While COVID-19 lockdowns might have had a negative impact on other areas of the food industry, increased interest in home cooking has been good news for the butcher business.